moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-style-guide.md

 ## Fields and model names

-- 👥 Models should be pluralized, for example, `customers`, `orders`, `products`.
-Alhough this is a good best practice, we accept that this may not work with the projects you are working on, so if you cannot keep to it then that is fine.
+### Essential styling
 - 🔑 Each model should have a primary key and that primary key should be the first field in the table.
 - 🔑 The primary key of a model should be named `<object>_id`, for example, `account_id`.
 This makes it easier to know what `id` is being referenced in downstream joined models.
 - Use underscores for naming dbt models; avoid dots or camel case.
   - ✅ `models_without_dots`
   - ❌ `models.with.dots`
   - ❌ `CamelCaseModels`
   - Most data platforms use dots to separate `database.schema.object`, so using underscores instead of dots reduces your need for [quoting](/reference/resource-properties/quoting) as well as the risk of issues in certain parts of dbt Cloud.
 For more background, refer to [this GitHub issue](https://github.com/dbt-labs/dbt-core/issues/3246).
 - 🔑 Keys should be string data types.
-Additionally we adives using the hash function `dbt_utils.generate_surrogate_key` ([guidance here](https://github.com/dbt-labs/dbt-utils?tab=readme-ov-file#generate_surrogate_key-source)) to create unique keys.
-This ensures there is a unique id for each row as well as making the ids uniform in length.
+We advise using the hash function `dbt_utils.generate_surrogate_key` ([guidance here](https://github.com/dbt-labs/dbt-utils?tab=readme-ov-file#generate_surrogate_key-source)) to create unique keys - this ensures there is a unique id for each row, as well as making the ids uniform in length.
 - 🔑 Consistency is key!
 Use the same field names across models where possible.
 For example, a key to the `customers` table should be named `customer_id` rather than `user_id` or 'id'.
-- ❌ Do not use abbreviations or aliases.
-Emphasize readability over brevity.
-For example, do not use `cust` for `customer` or `o` for `orders`.
-Again, in AE we accept that in some cases this may not be possible.
-We want to prioritise readability, so try your best to be as descriptive as possible, however, if this is not practical then do not lose sleep over it.
-- ❌ Avoid reserved words as column names. create-a-derived-table reserved words:
+- ❌ Avoid reserved words as column names. create-a-derived-table reserved words, for example `order`.
-    - something...
 - ➕ Booleans should be prefixed with `is_` or `has_`.
 - 🕰️ Timestamp columns should be named `<event>_at`(for example, `created_at`) and should be in UTC.
 If a different timezone is used, this should be indicated with a suffix (`created_at_pt`).
 - 📆 Dates should be named `<event>_date`.
 For example, `created_date.`
-- 🔙 DBT suggests event dates and times should be past tense, we do not beleive this is necessary for create-a-derived-table as there are many examples of fields that are well established and changing them would cause confusion.
-We do however suggest following this for meta data like &mdash; `created`, `updated`, or `deleted`.
 - 💱 Price/revenue fields should be in decimal currency (`19.99` for £19.99; many app databases shop prices as integers in pence).
 If a non-decimal currency is used, indicate this with a suffix (`price_in_pence`).
 - 🐍 Schema, table and column names should be in `snake_case`.
 - 🏦 Use names based on the _business_ terminology, rather than the source terminology.
 For example, if the source database uses `user_id` but the business calls them `customer_id`, use `customer_id` in the model.
 - 🔢 Versions of models should use the suffix `_v1`, `_v2`, etc for consistency (`customers_v1` and `customers_v2`).

+### Optional styling
+- 👥 Models should be pluralized, for example, `customers`, `orders`, `products`.
+Alhough this is a good best practice, we accept that this may not work with the projects you are working on, so if you cannot keep to it then that is fine.
+- ❌ Do not use abbreviations or aliases.
+Emphasize readability over brevity.
+For example, do not use `cust` for `customer` or `o` for `orders`.
+We accept that in rare cases this may not be possible - if you're not sure, ask for guidance in #ask-data-modelling.
+- 🔙 DBT suggests event dates and times should be past tense.
+We don't believe this is necessary in our projects, as there are many examples of fields that are well established and changing them would cause confusion.
+We do however suggest following this for meta data like &mdash; `created`, `updated`, or `deleted`.
 - 🗄️ DBT suggest a consistant ordering of data types in your models, for our use case we do not see this as advantageous as it can be helpful to group fields based on their relevance to eachother, say a flag and the field it is referring to.
 We therefore advise that a consistent grouping is followed but it does not necessarily need to be based on field type.
 Where possible ids should be the first fields in a model and we expect the primary key to be **the first** field.

 ## Example model

-Below is an example finance model, this follows the dbt style of grouping by field type, we will also include an example of a model where this is not the case
+Below is an example finance model, following the dbt style of grouping by field type.

 ```sql
 with